AyazOzk/Sendy/README.md

 - **Effortless Link Sharing:** Share links seamlessly with just one click.
 - **Server-Side Thumbnails:** Automatically fetches and securely stores cover images and metadata for your shared links.
 - **Import & Export:** Easily backup your entire chat history (including images) to a `.zip` file and restore it anywhere.
-- **Device Support:** Comes with a fully compatible browser extension for Firefox. & Android support.
+- **Device Support:** Comes with a fully compatible browser extension for Firefox. & Android support (not just firefox mobile).
 - **The Perfect Opera Flow Alternative:** Enjoy the exact same seamless experience as Opera's "My Flow", but with 100% privacy and full control over your own self-hosted data.